0xMajedf/eJPTv2/README.md

 purpose of this repository
 -----------------
-- keep track of my progress
+- Keep Trac of my Progress
-- take detailed notes about the course
+- Take detailed notes about the course
-- share my experience with other who may be interested to take the Certificate
+- Share my experience with other who may be interested to take the Certificate

 Contents